Menlo Park Can Do Better.

 What has happened?

-1. Menlo Park’s Housing Element designated downtown parking lots as potential sites to meet the state-mandated housing allocation.
+1. In December 2023, Menlo Park’s Housing Element was adopted.
+The 1,400 page document included a few pages designating the downtown parking lots as potential sites to meet the state-mandated housing allocation (RHNA).
+Very few residents were aware of this designation.

-2. City staff, led by Principal Planner Tom Smith, proposed that Parking Plazas 1, 2, and 3 (the lots north of Santa Cruz Avenue comprising 556 spaces) be used for a minimum of 345 units for low income residents.
+2. In August 2024, City staff, led by Principal Planner Tom Smith, recommended that the City prioritize the redevelopment of Parking Plazas 1, 2, & 3 for affordable housing.
+In this plan, the three lots north of Santa Cruz Avenue (comprising 556 spaces) would be used for a minimum of 345 units for low income residents.

-5. No studies have been conducted to assess the potential impact on traffic, congestion, and infrastructure.
+• No studies had been conducted to assess the potential impact on traffic, congestion, and infrastructure.

-7. Increased congestion, less accessible parking, and years of construction could devastate our businesses and the jobs they provide.
+• Little thought was given to the congestion, decrease in parking accessibility, and years of construction that could devastate our businesses and the jobs they provide.

-8. Alternative locations for affordable housing, such as the Civic Center, were not adequately considered, with the housing element stating that the parking lot housing would be good for “the vibrancy of downtown.”
+• Alternative locations for affordable housing, such as the Civic Center, were not adequately considered, with staff believing that housing in the parking lots would be good for “the vibrancy of downtown.”

 What’s next?